Leucine–tRNA ligase, cytoplasmic

+Leucine–tRNA ligase, cytoplasmic, also called leucyl-tRNA synthetase 1, is an enzyme that in humans is encoded by the LARS1 gene (previously LARS).
+Like the related enzyme, LARS2, this enzyme functions as a Leucine–tRNA ligase.

 Function

 This gene encodes a cytosolic leucine-tRNA synthetase, a member of the class I aminoacyl-tRNA synthetase family.
 The encoded enzyme catalyzes the ATP-dependent ligation of L-leucine to tRNA(Leu).
 It is found in the cytoplasm as part of a multisynthetase complex and interacts with the arginyl-tRNA synthetase through its C-terminal domain.
 Alternatively spliced transcript variants of this gene have been found; however, their full-length nature is not known.

 Interactions

 Leucyl-tRNA synthetase has been shown to interact with EEF1G.